dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 **Overheat** is less than 1% DPS stronger than **Flamethrower**, so either is perfectly fine.
 Just be sure to replace **Fire Blast** if you have it, as it's far worse than the other two.
 (Also the Elite Move **Last Resort**, if evolved during a special event.
 It's only used in Go Battle League.)

 ## Fighting-Type

+The big bruisers of the Pokemon world! **Fighting-type** Pokemon live up to their name, boasting incredible Attack power.
+There's no better choice for breaking apart **Rock-types**, and are *required* for facing off against **Dark-types**.
+Also, if you ever need to, they're the only Type that's Super-Effective against **Normal-type** Pokemon.

 ### Lucario - The Aura Warrior
 ![Lucario](https://img.pokemondb.net/sprites/home/normal/lucario.png)